CMiC Field - Checklist Template Maintenance

 One or more selected templates can be deleted using this button.

-NOTE: When using the [Delete] button, checklist templates that do no have any child records are simply deleted.
+NOTE: When using the [Delete] button, checklist templates that do not have any child records are simply deleted.
 However, checklist templates which have child records will be rendered inactive.
 These templates can be viewed (and reactivated) from the Inactive tab for that project checklist.
 To fully delete a project checklist template, it's necessary to first delete all of that template's child records on the project.

 [Archive] – Button